-Various pressure of immense force are present during liquid transfers.
-For this reason, venting system is installed on tanker ships.
+Various pressures of immense force are present during liquid transfers.
+For this reason, a venting system is installed on tanker ships.

 When there is too much pressure inside the tank, P/V Valve automatically opens its pressure valve.
-But if the pressure reaches a certain negative number, its vacuum valve opens.
+But if the pressure reaches a certain negative number, its vacuum valve opens up.

-This system prevents over pressurization which may lead to explosion and under pressurization or implosion.
+This system prevents pressurization which may lead to explosion and under pressurization or implosion.